shreyazh/Retro-Websites/README.md

 # World Wibes Web – The Comeback
 #### Retro Website Collection

-Throwback to the golden era of the web—pixelated charm, hand-coded love, and bold creativity.
+Throwback to the golden era of the web-pixelated charm, hand-coded love, and bold creativity.
 Here's a curated list of some retro-inspired website projects.
-Each one has its own unique vibe—check them out and dive into the source code!
+Each one has its own unique flavour.
+Check them out and dive into the source code!

 | Project Name                 | Live Demo                                               | GitHub Repo                                                |
 |------------------------------|---------------------------------------------------------|------------------------------------------------------------|